RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 <link rel="canonical" href="https://rilling.dev/about/" />
 ```

-The ["robots"](https://www.robotstxt.org/meta.html) meta property tells search engine crawling bots how to interact with your page. `index,follow` tells the bot to both index the current page and follow all links and crawl those.
+[`robots`](https://www.robotstxt.org/meta.html) tells search engine crawling bots how to interact with your page. `index,follow` tells the bot to both index the current page and follow all links and crawl those.

-The **link: canonical** tag specifies which URL should be used if more than one exists for the current page.
+The [`<link rel="canonical"/>`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Choosing_between_www_and_non-www_URLs#using_link_relcanonical) tag specifies which URL should be used if more than one exists for the current page.
 For example, a page that has both a "www", and a "non-www" URL can use this to tell crawlers which version to use.
 You only need this when you provide multiple URLs for the same content **while not using redirects for that**, so I do not use it.
 See [Yoast](https://yoast.com/rel-canonical/) for details.

 ## Analytics

 **Make sure you are aware of the [privacy problems of analytic tools like Google Analytics](https://en.wikipedia.org/wiki/Google_Analytics#Privacy).**

 Analytics tools like Google Analytics usually work by embedding a JavaScript snippet somewhere inside the head.
 Consult the documentation of the analytics tool you use for details.

-_Note: This website does not use Google Analytics or similar tools._

 ## Additional Resources